Reconstructing QCD Spectral Functions with Gaussian Processes

 By now, Euclidean correlation functions in QCD are accessible within first-principle approaches such as lattice simulations or functional equations.
 In contradistinction, accessing real-time properties remains a notoriously hard task.
 Minkowski correlation functions may be obtained from Euclidean data via spectral reconstruction, exploiting the K\"all\'en-Lehmann (KL) representation~\cite{Kaellen1952, Lehmann1954}.
 This requires computing the spectral function via an inverse integral transform.
 In the present work, we approach the problem with Gaussian process regression (GPR).
 The applicability of GPR to inverse problems of this type has been discussed in~\cite{10.1093/gji/ggz520}.
 Specifically, it was shown how GPs can be used to obtain probabilistic models of functions for which only weighted averages are available.

 We apply GPR to the reconstruction of ghost and gluon spectral functions based on recent results from 2+1 flavor lattice QCD with domain wall fermions at a pion mass of 139\, MeV~\cite{Zafeiropoulos:2019flq, Cui:2019dwv}.
-Furthermore, we improve the systematic error control by incorporating additional results from functional renormalization group (fRG) and Dyson-Schwinger (DSE) computations in Yang-Mills theory and QCD~\cite{Cyrol:2016tym, Cyrol:2017ewj, Cyrol:2018xeq, Fu:2019hdw, Gao:2020qsj, Gao:2021wun, Horak:2021pfr}, mostly obtained within the fQCD collaboration~\cite{fQCD}.\\[-1ex]
+Furthermore, we improve the systematic error control by incorporating additional data in the infrared (IR) and ultraviolet (UV) regimes from functional renormalization group (fRG) and Dyson-Schwinger (DSE) computations in Yang-Mills theory and QCD~\cite{Cyrol:2016tym, Cyrol:2017ewj, Cyrol:2018xeq, Fu:2019hdw, Gao:2020qsj, Gao:2021wun, Horak:2021pfr}, mostly obtained within the fQCD collaboration~\cite{fQCD}.\\[-1ex]

 \paragraph*{Spectral representation.} The KL spectral representation of the two-point correlation function in momentum space reads

 with the KL kernel $K(p_0, \omega)$ and $\rho(-\omega) = -\rho(\omega)$.
 In the vacuum, the spatial momentum dependence of the propagator can be obtained via a Lorentz boost, simply by $p_0^2\to p^2$ with $p^2=p_0^2+\vec p^2$.